Skip to main content

 About National Gallery Global

-As well as running the Gallery’s cafés, restaurants and shops, in Trafalgar Square and online, we also publish books, license images worldwide, create merchandise inspired by the paintings in the collection, manage venue hire for events, and run the National Gallery Membership Scheme.
-The income generated helps ensure that the world’s greatest paintings can be cared for, shared, and enjoyed - today and for generations to come.
+We run the Gallery’s cafés, restaurants and shops, both onsite in Trafalgar Square and online.
+We also publish books, license images worldwide, create merchandise inspired by the collection, manage venue hire for events and run the National Gallery Membership Scheme.
+The income generated helps ensure that the world’s greatest paintings can be cared for, shared and enjoyed - today and for generations to come.

 Where does the Gallery advertise vacancies?

-Before you register for job vacancies or apply for a post, you can view our Applicant Privacy Notice.
+Before you register for job vacancies or apply for a post, view our Applicant Privacy Notice.

 National Gallery and National Gallery Global